 Lane was placed on a ventilator and tested for a handful of diseases including hepatitis, pneumonia, and the flu as her condition worsened.
 Doctors finally tested her for the rare hantavirus; results came back positive on February 5.
 She was then flown to an Albuquerque ICU and placed on a form of life support.
 “They just want her to get better and she is improving,” Barron said at the time.
 “But they think she needs to be improving a little bit faster.”

-The infection can then progress to Hantavirus Pulmonary Syndrome (HPS), which causes fatigue, fever, muscles aches, dizziness, nausea, and other symptoms easily mistaken for the flu.
+Hantavirus infections can progress to Hantavirus Pulmonary Syndrome (HPS), which causes fatigue, fever, muscles aches, dizziness, nausea, and other symptoms easily mistaken for the flu.
 As in Lane’s case, HPS can progress and cause shortness of breath.
-Nearly 40% of people who develop HPS die from the disease, according to the CDC.
+The North Dakota woman, who has not been identified, also developed HPS.
+Nearly 40% of people who do die from the disease, according to the CDC.
 The condition is typically treated with ventilation and blood oxygenation, according to the Mayo Clinic.

-No one is quite sure how Lane contracted hantavirus.
+At the time, no one was sure how Lane contracted hantavirus.
 Tests of rodent droppings near her home were negative, USA Today reported.

 To prevent the spread of hantavirus, the Mayo Clinic recommends taking careful measures to make sure rodents don’t have access to your home.
 Seal up holes and clear away brush or garbage that might become nesting spots.
 Set traps if necessary, and make sure food isn’t within easy reach of rodents.

 If you do spot a mouse or rat, disinfect the area with household cleaners.
-Consider wearing a respirator if you’re cleaning an area with a serious rodent infestation; inhaling the virus is the main route of transmission to humans, according to the Mayo Clinic.
+Inhaling the virus is the main route of transmission to humans, according to the Mayo Clinic, so consider wearing a respirator if you’re cleaning an area with a serious rodent infestation.